QuarkNerd/blog/efiennes/_posts/2019-01-07-introduction-to-contract-testing-part-1.md

 => I should get a 200 response as this is a valid request.
 The status "available" is supported by the Petstore<br>

 `GET https://petstore.swagger.io/v2/pet/findBySize`<br>
-=>I should get a 400 response as this is an invalid request.
-As the "findbysize" option is not supported by the Petstore`<br>
+=>I should get a 400 or empty brackets [] response.
+This is an invalid request as the "findbysize" option is not supported by the Petstore`<br>

 You can use the Swagger ‘Try it out’ function,  cURL or Postman to have a play with the Petstore requests.
 Please keep in mind, the swagger.io interface only tests the happy paths so you will need to use one of the other tools to send the request syntax to invoke 400 / 500 type responses.